What services are available to those struggling with opioid abuse in New Hampshire?

 Finally, the availability of opioids on the black market has made them easier to obtain, leading to more people becoming addicted to opioids.

-Is Access the Cause of the Opioid Epidemic?
+Is Lack of Access to Addiction Treatment the Cause of the Opioid Epidemic?

 If you are struggling with an addiction to prescription opioids, know that you are not alone.
 Many people are dealing with the same issue, and help is available.
 It is important to remember that addiction is a disease, and recovery is possible.
 Many resources are available to help you on your journey to recovery, including support groups, counseling, and medication-assisted treatment.
 Reach out for help and take the first step towards a healthier, opioid-free life.